7BIndustries/semblage-docs/docs/introduction.md

 * Focused on desktop manufacturing, hobbyists, makerspaces, etc.
 * Mouse driven as much as possible, doing more with mouse interaction as time progresses while trying to preserve the depth of control the user has with scripting.
 * Keep the highly parametric nature of CadQuery available through the user interface.
-* Provide the user with the full depth of scripted CAD when they want/need it.
+* Provide the user with the full depth of scripted CAD when (and if) they want/need it.
 * Be able to export to formats that are useful for desktop and makerspace manufacturing, such as 3D printing, laser cutting, CNC routing, vinyl cutting, etc.
 * Be able to generate mechanical drawings and export them to industry standard formats (DXF, SVG).
 * Generated CadQuery code should be portable and standard, and capable of being run from the command line.